dragonraid/changelog-emitter/README.md

 ## Example

-This example together with other useful github actions creates new release with pull requests titles as release's body.
+This example, together with other useful github actions, creates new release with pull requests titles as release's body.

 ```yaml
 name: release